LOJK10292U Agricultural Value Chains in Developing Countries

 - Type of assessment

 A written group report based on group work must be handed in before the oral exam.
 Contributions to the group report must be individualized and clearly indicated.
-The report will be assessed and marked before the oral exam.
-In the oral exam, each student has a maximum of 20 minutes available.
+In the oral exam, each student has 20-25 minutes available.
 Topics/questions in the oral examination are partly based on the group project report.
 The student will be asked to discuss one or more specific issues identified (by examiners) as critical points in the report as well as general terminology, concepts and theories related to agricultural value chains.

 - Exam registration requirements

-In order to attend the oral exam, the student must participate in the group project presentation and pass 80 % of the online e-modules.
+In order to attend the oral exam, the student must participate in the group project presentation and report writing, as well as pass 80 % of the online e-modules.